frappe/erpnext_documentation/user/manual/en/accounts/opening-balance.md

 ## 1. Introduction

-If you are a new company you will have minimal opening balances to be imported.
+If you are a new company, you will have minimal opening balances to be imported.
 However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software you will have considerable data to be imported as opening balance.

 We recommend that you start using ERPNext for accounting from a new financial year, but you could start midway too.
-To setup your accounts, you will need the following for the “day” you start using accounting in ERPNext:
+To set up your accounts, you will need the following for the “day” you start using accounting in ERPNext:

 ##### Assets:
 1. Stock assets (stock in hand)